-4.0 Ten percent of the total tax credits available in the state are set aside for allocation to nonprofit sponsored developments5.
+4.0 Ten percent of the total tax credits available in the state's tax credit volume cap are set aside for allocation to nonprofit sponsored developments5.
 This set-aside is administered by Minnesota Housing.

-In Round 1, the nonprofit set-aside is divided among the two Geographic Pools, with 38 percent for Greater Minnesota and 62 percent for the Metropolitan Area.
+In Round 1, the nonprofit set-aside is divided proportionally between the two Geographic Pools.
 In Round 2, any remaining nonprofit tax credit set-aside will continue to be set-aside until it is determined that it is not necessary to meet the IRS requirements.
 If the set aside is not necessary it will be available statewide.
-On an annual basis, an additional five percent may be set aside if all suballocators and Minnesota Housing agree to set aside this amount from their respective allocations to the respective geographic pool.
+On an annual basis, an additional five percent may be set aside if all suballocators and Minnesota Housing agree to set aside this amount from their respective allocations to the respective Geographic Pool.